Short (finance): History

-Naked short selling restrictions
+George Soros was blamed for "breaking the Bank of England" on Black Wednesday in 1992, when he sold short more than $10 billion worth of pounds sterling.

 During the 2008 financial crisis, critics argued that investors taking large short positions in struggling financial firms like Lehman Brothers, HBOS and Morgan Stanley created instability in the stock market and placed additional downward pressure on prices.
 In response, a number of countries introduced restrictive regulations on short-selling in 2008 and 2009.
-Naked short selling is the practice of short-selling a tradable asset without first borrowing the security or ensuring that the security can be borrowed – it was this practice that was commonly restricted.
+Naked short selling is the practice of short-selling a tradable asset without first borrowing the security or ensuring that the security can be borrowed, intending to do so after agreeing the sale in order to be able to settle with the settlement period (typically one or two days) – it was this practice that was commonly restricted.
 Investors argued that it was the weakness of financial institutions, not short-selling, that drove stocks to fall.
 In September 2008, the Securities Exchange Commission in the United States abruptly banned short sales, primarily in financial stocks, to protect companies under siege in the stock market.
 That ban expired several weeks later as regulators determined the ban was not stabilizing the price of stocks.

 Temporary short-selling bans were also introduced in the United Kingdom, Germany, France, Italy and other European countries in 2008 to minimal effect.
 Australia moved to ban naked short selling entirely in September 2008.
-Germany placed a ban on naked short selling of certain euro zone securities in 2010.
+Germany placed a ban on naked short selling of certain Eurozone securities in 2010.
 Spain, Portugal and Italy introduced short selling bans in 2011 and again in 2012.

 During the COVID-19 pandemic, shorting was severely restricted or temporarily banned, with European market watchdogs tightening the rules on short selling "in an effort to stem the historic losses arising from the coronavirus pandemic".

+In addition to attempted bans, regulators in many jurisdictions (including the European Union and the United Kingdom) require the disclosure of short positions, in order to improve the information in the market regarding the extent of the short interest in particular companies.

 Worldwide, economic regulators seem inclined to restrict short selling to decrease potential downward price cascades.
 Investors continue to argue this only contributes to market inefficiency.